 Parameter Description Port LAN Speed Data transfer mode.
 Select the Auto value to enable autonegotiation.
 When this value is selected, the Autonegotiation modes and Flow control sections are displayed.
-Select the 10M-Half, 10M-Full, 100M-Half, 100M-Full, or 1000M-Full value to manually configure speed and duplex mode for the selected port: • 10M-Half : Data transfer in just one direction at a time (data can be either sent or received) at the maximum possible rate of up to 10Mbps. • 10M-Full: Data transfer in two directions simultaneously (data can be sent and received at the same time) at the maximum possible rate of up to 10Mbps.
-100M-Half: Data transfer in just one direction at a time (data)
+Select the 10M-Half , 10M-Full , 100M-Half , 100M-Full , or 1000M-Full value to manually configure speed and duplex mode for the selected port: • 10M-Half : Data transfer in just one direction at a time (data can be either sent or received) at the maximum possible rate of up to 10Mbps. • 10M-Full: Data transfer in two directions simultaneously (data can be sent and received at the same time) at the maximum possible rate of up to 10Mbps.

-Parameter Description can be either sent or received) at the maximum possible rate of up to 100Mbps. • 100M-Full: Data transfer in two directions simultaneously (data can be sent and received at the same time) at the maximum possible rate of up to 100Mbps. • 1000M-Full : Data transfer in two directions simultaneously (data can be sent and received at the same time) at the maximum possible rate of up to 1000Mbps.
-Autonegotiation modes Select checkboxes corresponding to the needed data transfer modes.
+Parameter Description • 100M-Half: Data transfer in just one direction at a time (data can be either sent or received) at the maximum possible rate of up to 100Mbps. • 100M-Full: Data transfer in two directions simultaneously (data can be sent and received at the same time) at the maximum possible rate of up to 100Mbps.
+Autonegotiation modes Select checkboxes correspon nding to the needed data transfer modes.
 Flow control Symmetric flow control Select the checkbox to enable the flow control function for the port.